Cod-e-Codes/tuitar/README.md

    - Use arrow keys or `hjkl` to move the cursor
    - Press `i` to enter Insert mode at the current position
    - Press `x` to delete the fret number at cursor (replaces with `-`)
+   - Press `Space` to play/pause the tab with audio output

 2. **Insert Mode**: Type fret numbers and navigate
    - Type `0-9` to insert fret numbers